zambal/eml/README.md

 Compiling and templates can be used in situations where most content is static and performance is critical.
-A template is just Eml content that contains quoted expressions. `Eml.Compiler.compile/2` renders all non quoted expressions and all quoted expressions are preprocessed for efficient rendering with `Eml.render/3 afterwards.
-It's not needed to work with `Eml.Compiler.compile/2` directly, as using `Eml.template` and `Eml.template_fn` is more convenient in most cases. `Eml.template` defines a function that has all non quoted expressions prerendered and when called, concatenates the results from the quoted expressions with it. `Eml.template_fn` works the same, but returns an anonymous function instead.
+A template is just Eml content that contains quoted expressions. `Eml.Compiler.compile/2` renders all non quoted expressions and all quoted expressions are preprocessed for efficient rendering with `Eml.render/3` afterwards.
+It's not needed to work with `Eml.Compiler.compile/2` directly, as using `template/3` and `Eml.template_fn/3` is more convenient in most cases. `template/3` defines a function that has all non quoted expressions prerendered and when called, concatenates the results from the quoted expressions with it. `template_fn/3` works the same, but returns an anonymous function instead.

 Eml uses the assigns extension from `EEx` for easy data access in a